Eratosthenes/denoue/README.md

 **Low ceremony.** Logging shouldn’t require long chains of calls or config boilerplate.
 Denoue gives you simple methods (`Info`, `Warn`, `Error`) that just log, with a format string and optional arguments.
 For more advanced needs, you can create your own logging functions with minimal effort.

+**Composability.** Logs are built from simple parts (`JPair`, `JArray`, `JGroup`, `JDict`) that can be added and modified independently.
+This makes it easy for different layers of your application to contribute structured information without conflicts.

 ### Comparison with other loggers

 | Feature                 | **Denoue**                                                            | zerolog                        | slog / logrus                  |